LenaKlay/lenaklay.github.io/index.md

  </p>

  <p>
 My interdisciplinary background has led me to address biological questions using a range of mathematical approaches, including statistical inference, differential equations, and numerical simulations.
-An overview of my projects are available here, as well as a list of my publications and talks [research]({{ '/research/' | relative_url }}).
+An overview of my projects are available here, as well as a list of my publications and talks <a href="{{site.baseurl}}/research/">[research]</a>.
 </p>

 <p>